edenzik/SageGrades/README.md

 This script uses Selenium, which is a python module for automatic page traversal.
 Simple DOM traversal is not possible, as a lot of Javascript is executed to display the grades (non-static pages).

-To use this script, simply place your Brandeis credentials as the `BRANDEIS_ID` and `BRANDEIS_PASSWORD` constants in the source file.
+To use this script, simply place your Brandeis credentials as the `BRANDEIS_ID` and `BRANDEIS_PASSWORD` as environment variables:

+        export BRANDEIS_ID=johndoe
+        export BRANDEIS_PASSWORD=thisismypassword

 Before running, make sure you have Selenium installed: